johnno1962/InjectionIII/README.md

 a case sensitive file system which can create problems if filenames in your project do not have the identical casing as the actual filename on disk.

-If you inject code which calls a function with default arguments you may get an error starting as follows reporting an undefined symbol:
+If you inject code which calls a function with default arguments in a framework you may get an error starting as follows reporting an undefined symbol:

 ```
 💉 *** dlopen() error: dlopen(/var/folders/nh/gqmp6jxn4tn2tyhwqdcwcpkc0000gn/T/com.johnholdsworth.InjectionIII/eval101.dylib, 2): Symbol not found: _$s13TestInjection15QTNavigationRowC4text10detailText4icon6object13customization6action21accessoryButtonActionACyxGSS_AA08QTDetailG0OAA6QTIconOSgypSgySo15UITableViewCellC_AA5QTRow_AA0T5StyleptcSgyAaT_pcSgAWtcfcfA1_